 \subsection{Quadratic metric inequalities that hold true in every $\mathrm{CAT}(0)$ space}

-Homogeneous linear inequalities on the squares of distances among finite points like the $\boxtimes$-inequalities are called quadratic metric inequalities by Andoni, Naor, and Neiman \cite{ANN}.
-In this paper, by slightly modifying their notation, we use the following notation to denote quadratic metric inequalities.
+Homogeneous linear inequalities on the squares of distances among finite points like the $\boxtimes$-inequalities were called quadratic metric inequalities by Andoni, Naor, and Neiman \cite{ANN}.
+In this paper, by slightly modifying their notation, we use the following notation to denote a quadratic metric inequality.
 For any positive integer $n$, we denote $\lbrack n\rbrack =\{ 1,2,\ldots ,n\}$, and for any set $V$, we denote by $\binom{V}{2}$ the set of all two-element subsets of $V$. \begin{definition} Fix a positive integer $n$.
 Let $E=\binom{\lbrack n\rbrack}{2}$, and let $(a_{ij})_{\{ i,j\}\in E}$ be a family of real numbers indexed by $E$.
-A metric space $(X ,d_X )$ is said to satisfy the {\em $(a_{ij})$-quadratic metric inequality} if any $x_1 ,\ldots ,x_n \in X$ satisfy
+A metric space $(X ,d_X )$ is said to satisfy the {\em $(a_{ij})$-quadratic metric inequality} if any points $x_1 ,\ldots ,x_n \in X$ satisfy